gt3 rs, transmission

 VW also had to implement smaller recalls in Japan, Singapore and Australia.
 A dual-clutch gearbox works like two automatic transmissions side by side.Read the entire article Volkswagen Group begins DSG production in Tianjin, China

-Nissan Motor Co. has issued a recall of 14,438 MY2014 Infiniti Q50 and Q70 luxury hybrid sedans around the world over potential software and transmission issues.
+Nissan Motor Co. has issued a recall of 14,438 units of model years 2014 Infiniti Q50 and Q70 luxury hybrid sedans around the world over potential software and transmission issues.
 The sedans are being recalled since their electric motor may stop running due to a communications error between the motor inverter and transmission control module, according to the carmaker and documents posted at the Web site of the United States National Highway Traffic Safety Administration (NHTSA).

-The recall covers 7,539 Q50 and Q70 hybrid sedans sold in Japan, 5,412 in the US and territories, and the rest in other markets.
+The recall covers 7,539 units of the Infiniti Q50 and Q70 hybrid sedans sold in Japan, 5,412 in the US and territories, and the rest in other markets.
 The stall-like condition may happen when the electric motor stops working, thereby increasing the risk of a crash, according to the NHTSA documents.

 The problem, however, does not manifest when the sedan is driving highway speeds while the internal combustion engine is being employed.
 The Japanese carmaker discovered the issue following a "field incident" in Japan in August, although it was not aware of any incident in the US market, according to NHTSA documents.Read the entire article Infiniti recalls over 14,000 hybrid sedans to fix software and transmission issues